 - Download our Moving to Rio de Janeiro Guide (PDF)

-The lifestyle in Rio de Janeiro is vibrant and bustling as the city claims its place as Brazil's entertainment capital.
+The lifestyle in Rio de Janeiro is lively and bustling as the city claims its place as Brazil’s entertainment capital.
 Rio de Janeiro is an ethnically and culturally diverse city with plenty of shopping, eating out and nightlife options.
-Expats moving to Rio will find that Cariocas work hard, but they also take plenty of time out to enjoy the sweeter things in life.
+Expats will find that Cariocas work hard, but they also take plenty of time out to enjoy the sweeter things in life.

 Shopping in Rio de Janeiro

-The malls in Rio offer many world-famous brands, as well as cinemas and food courts, making them perfect for family outings.
-On the other hand, boutique shops like Constança Basto sell high-fashion items.
-The affluent Zona Sul offers many famous international brands and glitzy boutiques.
-The Zona Oeste is a shopper's dream, with several large malls scattered across the district.
+The malls in Rio offer many world-famous brands, as well as cinemas and food courts, which are perfect for family outings.
+The affluent Zona Sul offers many famous international brands and glitzy boutiques alongside high-fashion boutique shops.
+The Zona Oeste is a shopper’s dream, with several large malls scattered across the district.

 Those who want to avoid malls will discover that the city also offers a few markets worth visiting.
-Rua Lavradio in Lapa and Feira do Rio Antigo markets are great options for antique, art, and music lovers, while Feira de Sao Cristovão offers stalls selling food, drinks and household products.
+The monthly Feira do Rio Antigo on Rua Lavradio in Lapa (first Saturday of each month) is a great option for antique and art lovers, while Feira de São Cristóvão offers stalls selling food and household products.

-Centro offers a more eclectic mix of old and new, with a variety of clothing, book and antique stores on offer.
+Centro offers a more eclectic mix of old and new, with a variety of clothing, book and antique shops on offer.

 Sports and outdoor activities in Rio de Janeiro

 With some of the most stunning beaches and landscapes in the world right on their doorstep, Cariocas always find time to enjoy some fun in the sun.
-Locals enjoy an active lifestyle and spend much of their time outdoors enjoying leisure activities, including cycling, jogging and beach volleyball.
+Locals enjoy an active lifestyle and spend much of their time outdoors with leisure activities like cycling and jogging, alongside the ever-popular beach volleyball.

 Brazilians love football (soccer) and enjoy meeting with friends and family to watch their favourite team play.
 The city is home to the Maracanã Stadium, one of the world’s largest football stadiums.
 Watching a live game here is always a thrilling experience.